Aymanidoukharaz/gestistock/docs/PRDen.md

 *   **7.1.
 Responsive Design:** The application is designed to be usable across various screen sizes, including desktop and mobile devices.
 *   **7.2.
 Intuitive Navigation:** A clear sidebar and header facilitate easy navigation between different modules.
 *   **7.3.
 Clear Feedback Mechanisms:** User actions are acknowledged through toast notifications (for success or errors) and visual loading states.
 *   **7.4.
-Data Visualization:** Charts are used in the Dashboard and potentially in Reports to provide quick insights into data.
+Data Visualization:** Charts are used in the Dashboard to provide quick insights into data.
 *   **7.5.
 Light/Dark Theme Support:** Users can switch between light and dark themes for visual comfort.

 ## 8. Technical Requirements Overview